fluthjs/fluth-vue/packages/core/useFetch/docs/api.en.md

 - Details

-  Request throttle interval in milliseconds.
-When an object is used, the usage and effect are the same as [lodash.throttle](https://lodash.com/docs/4.17.15#throttle)
+  Request throttle interval (milliseconds).
+When it's an object, usage and effect are the same as [lodash.throttle](https://lodash.com/docs/4.17.15#throttle)

 #### isFinished